coder/backstage-plugins/plugins/backstage-plugin-coder/README.md

 the repository or uses [envbuilder](https://coder.com/docs/v2/latest/templates/devcontainers) to build the devcontainer.

-1. If you have a standalone app (you didn't clone this repo), then do
+1. If you have a standalone Backstage app (you didn't clone this repo), then do

    ```bash
    yarn --cwd packages/app add @coder/backstage-plugin-coder